 The most popular and exclusive experience at Rajun Cajun is the Swamp VIP tent.
-From noon until 5 pm that afternoon, attendees enjoy an unlimited crawfish buffet including other Cajun cuisine, desserts, beer, and beverages while relaxing under the shade of the big tent.
-Tickets are $100 each or $175 per couple.
+From noon until 6:00 PM that afternoon, attendees enjoy an unlimited crawfish buffet including other Cajun cuisine, desserts, beer, and beverages while relaxing under the shade of the big tent.
+Tickets are $125 each or $225 per couple.
 This experience always sells out.
 To be included on the mailing list, visit our Contact us page and send us your mailing address.
-To order tickets, please click here.
 For groups of 10+, please call 901-577-2500 x 1119.

 It's all about that roux!
 The Rajun Cajun Gumbo Cook-Off features 24 local and regional teams that compete for the coveted skillet trophy and over $1,000 in cash prizes.
-Teams must create truly authentic Louisiana gumbo that includes seafood cooked with various spices and vegetables and served similar to a soup/stew.
-With no two gumbos alike, our local celebrity judges are up the challenge to find best dish!
-Want to sign up your team to compete?
-Click here for the application.
+Teams must create a truly authentic Louisiana gumbo that includes seafood cooked with various spices and vegetables and served similar to a soup/stew.
+With no two gumbos alike, our local celebrity judges are up the challenge to find the best dish!

-How fast can you eat a 3 pound bucket of crawfish?
+How fast can you eat a 3-pound bucket of crawfish?
 Find out in this crowd-favorite contest.
 The entry fee is a $20 donation to the Porter-Leath children.
 Sign up is limited to the first dozen contestants and is in advance.
-To sign up, visit the t-shirt sales tent the day of the festival.
+To sign up, visit the t-shirt sales tent on the day of the festival.

 Contestants in this game try not to get in a "pinch" as they try to pull as many live crawfish out of a tub of water using only their mouths!
 Contestants must be 18 or older and must sign up in advance at the t-shirt sales tent.

 Children love to compete in this game!
 Contestants and onlookers cheer and shout to help their live crawfish racers make across the finish line first.
-Walking backwards of course!
-To participate, go to the Beale Street Stage at 2:30 on the day of the festival.
+Walking backward of course!
+To participate, go to the Beale Street Stage at 2:30 PM on the day of the festival.

 Set times are subject to change.
-Lineup exceptions may apply due to weather, artist availablity or other unexpected events.
+Lineup exceptions may apply due to weather, artist availability or other unexpected events.